bhmohit/SecureVault/README.md

 This project was inspired by [KeePass](https://keepass.info/), a local password manager.

-## Restarting this project to have it use the SpringFramework ❗
+## Restarting this project to have it use the SpringFramework ❗ (View LTS branch to see the old Impl)